Harbin–Dalian high-speed railway

 The Harbin–Dalian high-speed railway or Hada High-Speed Railway (哈大高速铁路 (Hādà Gāosù Tiělù)) is a high-speed rail line connecting Harbin, Heilongjiang and Dalian, Liaoning.
-Construction work began on August 23, 2007 and the first commercial services began operating in December 1, 2012, nearly one year behind schedule.
 The line is the world's first alpine high-speed railway operating at high latitudes and low temperatures in winter.
 The trains can continue operating even with snow on the line and the tracks are fitted with de-icing technology.
 The project cost CN¥95 billion, which was 25% more than the original budget.
+The first commercial services began operating in December 1, 2012.
 At the time of completion, the railway was the northernmost high-speed line in China.

-The climate of northeast China poses a challenge to the design; parts of the line had to be rebuilt before the opening due to deformation caused by frost heaving.
-Eventually, it was decided that the route could be opened for commercial services on December 1, 2012; however, during winters (December through March) it operates a winter timetable, with the maximum running speed of 250 km/h.
+Construction work began on August 23, 2007.
+The climate of Northeast China poses a challenge to the design; parts of the line had to be rebuilt before the opening due to deformation caused by frost heaving.
+Test runs along the entire railway started on October 8, 2012.
+Eventually, it was decided that the route could be opened for commercial services on December 1, 2012, nearly one year behind schedule.
+On opening day the first commercial passenger services started with two trains leaving simultaneously, one from Dalian and the other from the new Harbin West station.
+During the first 52 days of operation, the line transported 2.856 million passengers.

+History

+Upon opening, during winters (December through March) the line operates on a winter timetable, with the maximum running speed of 250 km/h.
 In summer, the service runs an expanded timetable with services running at a higher speed of up to 350 km/h.
 However, the line has a design speed of up to 350 km/h.
-The summer high-speed services also have higher ticket prices than the slower winter service; however, some trains continue to run all year at the 250 km/h speed and lower price, giving travellers a choice of speed versus ticket price.

 Under the winter timetable, the 921 km journey from Dalian to Harbin takes five hours eighteen minutes.
 In summer, the higher speeds reduce the journey time to just three and a half hours.

-Test runs along the entire railway started on October 8, 2012.
-These were restricted to the winter service speed of 250 km/h.
-The first commercial passenger services started on December 1, 2012 with two trains leaving simultaneously, one from Dalian and the other from the new Harbin West station.
-During the first 52 days of operation, the line transported 2.856 million passengers.
+The summer high-speed services also have higher ticket prices than the slower winter service.

+The line operates 67 pairs of trains.
 By the end of March, there had been 9.4 million passenger trips on the line, an average of 78,000 per day.
 During the four weeks of the Chinese spring festival, passengers reached peaks of 164,000 per day.

 Testing of services at the increased summer speed of 350 km/h began in April 2013 after a delay of one month.
 Commercial services on the summer schedule began on the April 21st, 2013.
+Starting December 1, 2015, the Harbin-Dalian High-Speed Railway implemented a unified winter and summer operating schedule, operating at 300 km/h year-round.
+In 2017, The number of high-speed trains operating daily has increased to 110 pairs.

+On December 1, 2022, the Harbin-Dalian High-speed Railway celebrated its 10th anniversary of operation.
+It has transported a total of 670 million passengers, operated 740,000 services, and traveled 671 million kilometers safely.